 A very sharp knife is your friend, and you take care of your friends.

-With that in mind, I took a run down to the local cookware stores to see what they were recommending, and in turn, what was actually selling in the way of knife-sharpening devices.
+With that in mind, we took a run down to the local cookware stores to see what they were recommending, and in turn, what was actually selling in the way of knife-sharpening devices.

-Before I begin, I feel obliged to tell you that I don’t consider a Chef’s or Butcher’s Steel (that long, stick-like wand you see the chefs use) a true knife sharpener.
+Before we begin, we feel obliged to tell you that we don’t consider a Chef’s or Butcher’s Steel (that long, stick-like wand you see the chefs use) a true knife sharpener.
 While it will straighten the edge of a recently sharpened knife and will allow the blade to cut through products easier, it can’t really sharpen an otherwise dull knife to any usefulness.
 It doesn’t remove any metal, except perhaps some stray burrs that occur while sharpening with the devices below.
 What it basically does best is trues or straightens the blade.

 Having said that, there are basically three distinct devices you can purchase to sharpen your knives.
-The choices you have range from cheap (and when I say cheap I’m talking about $10 to $15) to expensive (and that’s well over $150).
+The choices you have range from cheap (and when we say cheap we’re talking about $10 to $15) to expensive (and that’s well over $150).
 They range from one that takes a bit of experience to use to one that literally anyone could master with a few swipes.